 DCF Substantiation Investigations of Abuse and Neglect

-Many of these requests are optional but if you do not push back on these requests, DCF will reach deep into your life and jeopardize or harm your reputation among your peers, neighbors and school system.
-To a family dealing with all these requests and paperwork, it can be very overwhelming.
+Many of these requests are optional, but if you do not push back, DCF will reach deep into your life and jeopardize or harm your reputation among your peers, neighbors, and local school system.
+To a family dealing with these requests and paperwork, it can be very overwhelming.
 That’s why calling one of the DCF lawyers at Mark Sherman Law is a good idea.

-When Allegations of Abuse and Neglect are Substantiated Against You
+What to Do Wen Allegations of Abuse and Neglect are Substantiated Against You

 In substantiation cases of severe abuse and neglect, DCF can petition the Superior Court’s Juvenile Division for additional relief such as removal of the child from the home, foster care, or suspension of parental rights.
 In all of these cases involving the Central Registry, you have a brief time period to appeal the decision.
-The experienced DCF lawyers at Mark Sherman Law can assist you with appealing a DCF substantiation decision, demand a hearing, question witnesses, and demand all the documents and notes from the DCF investigator.
+The experienced DCF lawyers at Mark Sherman Law can assist you with appealing a DCF substantiation decision, demanding a hearing, questioning witnesses, and acquiring all the documents and notes from the DCF investigator.
 Contact us today to learn more about appealing DCF decisions.

 Seek Help From a Connecticut DCF Attorney Today

-In DCF’s eyes, they are just doing their job, but the Connecticut DCF lawyers here at Mark Sherman Law know and appreciate just how intimidation and damaging the investigation can be to our clients’ reputations.
-So if you are involved in a DCF investigation in Connecticut, call an experienced DCF lawyer at Mark Sherman Law today.
-We will come to your home, meet with prepare you and your family for your interactions with DCF, and help you get in front of the process.
+In DCF’s eyes, they are just doing their job, but the Connecticut DCF lawyers here at Mark Sherman Law know and appreciate just how intimidating and damaging the investigation can be to our clients’ reputations.
+When you are involved in a DCF investigation in Connecticut, call an experienced DCF lawyer at Mark Sherman Law today.
+We will come to your home, meet with you to prepare you and your family for your interactions with DCF, and help you get in front of the process.
 Our number one priority is getting your DCF case closed as quickly as possible.
-We are available 24/7 for consultation and home visits.
-Our rates are reasonable and competitive.
-We look forward to hearing from you.
+We are available 24/7 for consultation and home visits, and our rates are reasonable and competitive.